adsforce/docs/docs/en/media-source-configurations/facebook/README.md

 > **Event Name**
 >
 > * When you first enable an in-app event in Facebook, the SDK will be automatically mapped to Facebook's predefined event list;
-> * The name of the event, received from SDK integrated in the App or from the server event;
+> * The name of the event is received from SDK integrated in the App or from the server event;
 > * Click "Add Event", the partner event identifier will be added by default;
 > * When "Send Revenue" is not selected, Adsforce will send all parameters of the in-app event to the partner, with the exception of the revenue value;
 > * When "Send Revenue" is selected, Adsforce will send all parameters, including the revenue value;